Bettas make a great fish for anyone interested in fish keeping. Not only are they beautiful but they are also very easy to care for.

 How Long Can a Betta fish go without food?

 If you do occasionally forget, don’t dismay.
 While not advisable, Betta fish can survive up to 14 days without food!
 Missing a feeding here or there is not bad for your fish at all and can actually, in some situations, be good for it.

 Giving your fish’s digestive system an occasional break can help clear it of toxins.
 Betta fish have small digestive systems and sometimes toxins can build up in the digestive tract.
 Skipping a feeding helps flush those toxins.

 You still should be careful not to skip too often.
-Missing a feeds one day a week intentionally is good for your Betta but don’t miss feedings anymore than this.
+Missing a feed one day a week intentionally is good for your Betta but don’t miss feedings anymore than this.
 This will ensure the optimal health of your Betta fish.